armmorin/armmorin/README.md

   - Automated and optimized the screening of new oxide ion conductors using custom Python workflows and high-performance computing environments.
   - Explored collaborative work with experimentalists to validate computational insights.

 - **[Strain Engineering of Hexagonal Perovskites for Enhanced Oxide-Ion Conductivity](https://github.com/armmorin/strained)**
-  - Investigated the effect of strain enhancing oxygen mobility in quaternary perovskite materials.
+  - Investigated the effect of strain enhancing oxygen mobility in quaternary perovskite materials through automated workflows.
   - Practical guidelines and recommendations for future synthesis approaches.

 - **[Extrinsic Piezoelectricity in HZO-thin films](https://github.com/armmorin/hafnia)**

-  - Collaborative approach aimed at understanding the nature of the piezoelectric effect created on HZO thin films through computational methods.
+  - Collaborative approach aimed at understanding the nature of the piezoelectric effect created on strained HZO thin films through computational methods.

-## ✨ Outside the Lab
+[## ✨ Outside the Lab]: #

 [- Passionate about community: ran the Friday bar at DTU, led international KFUM scout troops, and managed an international student guesthouse.]: #